espnet/espnet/egs2/TEMPLATE/svs1/README.md

 ### VISinger (1+2) training
-The VISinger config is hard coded for 44.1 khz and use different feature extraction method.
+The VISinger / VISinger 2 configs are hard coded for 22.05 khz or 44.1 khz and use different feature extraction method.
 (Note that you can use any feature extraction method but the default method is `fbank`.)
 If you want to use it with 24 khz or 16 khz dataset, please be careful about these point.

 First, check "fs" (Sampling Rate) and complete the data preparation:
 ```sh